MBA Preparation: How to Prepare for MBA Entrance Exams 2026

 MBA Preparation Tips for VARC

 Start reading books, novels and newspapers daily to improve reading comprehension.
-This will also help you improve your vocabulary and grammar.
+This will also help you to improve your vocabulary and grammar.
 For fundamentals, take help from High School Grammar and Composition by Wren and Martin.
 Verbal Ability topics can be tackled with the help of sample questions.
 Practice different types of verbal ability and reading comprehension exercises available in the books recommended for MBA preparation and previous years question papers.

 Also Read: VARC Preparation Tips for MBA Exams